skoruba/Duende.IdentityServer.Admin/README.md

 # Duende.Skoruba.IdentityServer.Admin

-> The administration of the IdentityServer4 and Asp.Net Core Identity
+> The administration of the Duende IdentityServer and Asp.Net Core Identity

 ## Project Status